 Procurement is a regular necessity for projects.
 Projects require various items and services, including supplies, infrastructure, specialists, and training.
 Project procurement management is acquiring the things necessary to meet the project's needs.
 Acquisition of products, materials, and services is known as project procurement.
-Vendor relationships are crucial to an organization's performance, and a well-structured sourcing business plan allows for the achievement of service quality and objectives.
+Vendor relationships are crucial to an organization's performance, and a well-structured sourcing business plan allows for achieving service quality and objectives.
 Project Procurement Management refers to working with external vendors to acquire or place orders for specific projects.
 Frequently, these agreements are based on a contract to ensure that the needed products or services are obtained on time and meet the standards of the purchasing firm.
 Most Project Managers are preoccupied with the project's scope, schedule, and money.
-Nonetheless, a productive project comprises risk management, quality control of outputs, the recruitment and administration of people, and the acquisition of products and services.
+Nonetheless, a productive project comprises risk management, quality control of outputs, the recruitment and administration of people, and acquiring products and services.
+In this article, we will look at the four main processes of project procurement management and the roles of a project procurement manager.

 4 Main Processes of Project Procurement Management